MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/kiosk-prepare.md

 > [!TIP]
 > If you use the [kiosk wizard in Windows Configuration Designer](kiosk-single-app.md) or [XML in a provisioning package](lock-down-windows-10-to-specific-apps.md) to configure your kiosk, you can set an account to sign in automatically in the wizard or XML.

-**How to edit the registry to have an account sign in automatically**
+How to edit the registry to have an account sign in automatically:

 1. Open Registry Editor (regedit.exe).